In this Elements of Landscape Design Series post we are focusing on landscape design using perennials to accomplish your landscape vision.

 Planting Fall Bulbs for Spring Blooms

-When the overnight temperatures start dropping, around 40°overnights or 6-8 weeks before the ground freezes.
-Store the fall bulbs around 60 to 65 degrees F in a dry area before being planted.
+Plant your fall bulbs when overnight temperatures start dropping to around 40° F overnight or 6-8 weeks before the ground freezes.
+Store your fall bulbs around 60° to 65° F and in a dry area before being planted.

 Where to Plant

-First, make sure the soil is well-draining.
+Wherever you want to plant, make sure the soil is well-draining.
 Bulbs don’t like wet feet or else they may rot.
-Add amendments like compost or top soil to ensure proper drainage.
-Try not to plant in low lying areas where water pools and stays wet for awhile.
+Add amendments like compost or topsoil to ensure proper drainage.
+Try not to plant in low-lying areas where water pools and stays soaking wet.
 Add Bulb Tone from Espoma to your soil when you plant to give them proper nutrients before and after blooming.

-Most bulbs need full to part sun.
+Plant bulbs in full to part sun.
 Check the bulb packaging to see sun requirements as some can take shady areas.

-It’s called “naturalizing” when you plant bulbs in sporadic groups throughout your garden to make it look like more natural, like a meadow.
+It’s called “naturalizing” when you plant bulbs in sporadic groups throughout your garden to make it look like a meadow.

 You may like a certain color repeated throughout your yard or if you want to dive into color combinations you can go back to what we learned in art class and use color schemes!
 Analogous, complementary, monochromatic, and split complementary colors are color schemes that you can build with flowers and other plants!

 Allium – purple pom poms atop wand-like stems.
 Crocus – very early color.
 Some even bloom in snow!
 Daffodil (Narcissus) – sunny yellows and white.
 These are great in groups.
 Great for forcing.
 Grape Hyacinth (Muscari) – purple or pink.
-Hyacinth – fragrance that will stop you in your tracks!
+Hyacinth – the fragrance that will stop you in your tracks!
 White, pink, purple.
 Great for forcing.
-Tulip – Huge variety of colors, sizes and bloom times.
-Have a ball!
+Tulip – Huge variety of colors, sizes, and bloom times.
 Great for forcing indoors for indoor bulb gardens.
 Snowdrops – small white flowers that hang like a bell.

 Cornell University actually did tests with planting bulbs with other perennials to see how they looked.
 Click here to see the results!